lguzzon-scratchbook/gdb/docs/sm-api-reference.md

-> SM (Security Manager) Provides Role-Based Access Control (RBAC), identity management (WebAuthn, Mnemonic), and security features for GDB instances.
+> SM (Security Manager) Provides Role-Based Access Control (RBAC), Access Control Lists (ACLs), identity management (WebAuthn, Mnemonic), and security features for GDB instances.
 This system enables fine-grained permission control over data operations in a distributed P2P environment.

 ## 📥 How to Use